Please

 Berry Hill Road)

-Current home of the Sheedy family.
+Finally, the home of the Sheedy family.

 (photo postcard courtesy of Leone Knettel Taylor)